lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 * *Active Anomaly Discovery* (AAD) is a method for incorporating expert feedback to the learning algorithm.
 The basic idea is that the loss function is calculated based on how many non-interesting anomalies it presents to the expert instead of the usual loss functions, like the reconstruction error.
-The original impementation of AAD is based on an anomaly detector called *Loda* (Lightweight on-lin detector of anomalies), but it has also been implemented on other ensemble methods, like tree-based methods.
+The original implementation of AAD is based on an anomaly detector called *Loda* (Lightweight on-line detector of anomalies), but it has also been implemented on other ensemble methods, like tree-based methods.
 It can also be incorporated into methods that use other autoencoders by replacing the reconstruction error.
 In the Loda method, the idea is to project the data to a random one-dimensional subspace, form a histogram and predict the log probability of an observed data point.
 Of course this is a very poor anomaly detector, but by taking the mean of large number of these weak anomaly detectors, we end up with a good anomaly detector.